nodecopter/nodecopter.com/organize.md

 <h3 id="setup-venue-general"><a href="#setup-venue-general">General</a></h3>

-Make sure you know your way around the venue, so you can answer the questions on where stuff like the drinks, the toilets and the smoking area is.
+Make sure you know your way around the venue, so you can answer organizational questions like where drinks, toilets and the smoking area are.

 <h2 id="schedule"><a href="#schedule">Schedule</a></h2>